tobek/laminae/notes.md

 - author having an argument with someone over something, mentioned say in footnote
 - one plane, fairly late on, "it was through this aperture that this visitor first set foot in one of the laminae"
 - also fairly late, a simple note that this is this visitor's favorite spot in the multiverse - maybe it has to do as much with relief from something really difficult. coming out of the cave in spain, a fire.
 - one spot where she spends a very very long time, nearly retired from traveling.
+NND too weird? right now have her spending some time there but not a ton nor considering retiring
     + but then this work would be incomplete and she'd fall prey to the same dogmatism etc etc
     + promises to go back there in the end
 - this visitor was honored to be invited to participate in [such and such ceremony], though of course she was not permitted in the [special place]